iapucp/chanot-lrec2018/README.md

 For any question and feedback please contact the authors below, preferably with all on them on CC since their responsibilities may vary:

-* Rodolfo Mercado Gonzales - rmercadog@pucp.edu.pe
+* Rodolfo Mercado Gonzales - rmercado@pucp.edu.pe
 * José Pereira Noriega - jpereira@pucp.pe
 * Marco Sobrevilla Cabezudo - msobrevilla@pucp.edu.pe
 * Arturo Oncevay Marcos - arturo.oncevay@pucp.edu.pe